binnyc/ProtractorE2ETestAutomation/README.md

 To Install - You can install Jasmine from the Visual Studio Code itself.
 (Continuation from Install step #3)
 - Type following command (without quotes), and press enter
 >> "npm install jasmine"

+#6 We will also need to install "typings" of jasmine and node by executing the following command:
+- Type following command (without quotes), and press enter
+>> "npm install --save-dev @types/jasmine"
+>> "npm install @types/node"

+#7 Installing Updates to WebDriver:
+- Type following command (without quotes), and press enter
+>> "npx WebDriver-manager update"
+Note:
+NPM - Manages packages but doesn't make life easy executing any.
+NPX - A tool for executing Node packages.
+NPX comes bundled with NPM starting version 5.2+

+#8 Installing IE driver to execute test in IE (this is only needed if you need to run tests using IE browser)
+- Type following command (without quotes), and press enter
+>> "npx webdriver-manager update --ie"

+#9 Install Protractor Beautiful reporting dependencies
+- Type following command (without quotes), and press enter
+>> "npm install protractor-beautiful-reporter --save-dev"

+#10 Start and connect the Selenium server - By default DirectConnect is enabled.
+Direct connect is not supported for IE; hence, we you can comment it in the config file and uncomment the seleniumAddress: 'http://localhost:4444/wd/hub',
+If you uncomment the selenium address then yo uwill need to start the webdriver server manually.
+Running following command before executing the tests will start the webdriver server.
+>> "webdriver-manager start"

+#11 Execute following command to trigger the test execution
+npm test or npm run test both works

+#12 To Execute a specific test case execute following command (in the following case, am just running Test case 0005)
+tsc && protractor .\\tempOutput\\Config.js --suite=TC0005